tholok97/imt3005-project-cicd/README.md

 * Job-dsl plugin pipeline reference: <https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob>
 * (very) good video about Beaker-rspec: <https://www.youtube.com/watch?v=jEJmUQOlaDg>
 * article about functional testing with Vagrant, OpenStack and Beaker: <http://my1.fr/blog/puppet-module-functional-testing-with-vagrant-openstack-and-beaker/>
+  * The bootscript in the above article points to a file that looks like this: <https://github.com/openstack/puppet-keystone/blob/master/spec/acceptance/nodesets/nodepool-xenial.yml>.
+It defines a Beaker node with no hyporvisor, and seems to make beaker use the host machine as it's testing machine (Might do testing like this).